PaulMDecker/cse212final-priject/tree.md

 def _traverse_forward(self, node):
 	"""
+	This function does an in-order traversal through the Binary search tree.
-	Does a forward traversal (in-order traversal) through the BST.
-If the node that we are given (which is the current subtree) exists, then we will keep traversing on the left side (thus getting the smaller numbers first), then we will provide the data in the current node, and finally we will traverse on the right side (thus getting the larger numbers last).
+	If the node that we are given (which is the current subtree) is not None, (meaning it exists), then we will keep traversing on the left side (thus getting the smaller numbers first), then we will provide the data in the current node, and finally we will traverse on the right side
+	(thus getting the larger numbers last).

 	The use of the 'yield' will allow this function to support loops
 	like: